mkyleUD/Caviness-HPC-Intro/_episodes/04-valet.md

 download the software, read the installation instructions (important!), install dependencies, compile, then start using our software.

-As an example we will install the bioinformatics toolkit `seqtk`.
+As an example, we will install the bioinformatics toolkit `seqtk`.
 We'll first need to obtain the source code from GitHub using `git`.

 ```